Bishop McNamara High School (Kankakee, Illinois): History

 In 1921, the cornerstone was laid for St. Patrick High School, nearly 30 years after the founding of St. Patrick parish in Kankakee.
 In the fall of 1922, Father Henry M. Shea opened the parish high school.
 Under the direction of the Sisters of Loretto at the Foot of the Cross, classes were conducted in the grade school building until the final phase of the high school building was completed.
 St. Patrick High, the only Catholic co-educational high school in this area, was formally dedicated on November 12, 1923.

 The first graduates in 1925 were all commercial students.
 By 1926, there were 112 students enrolled in both business and academic courses.
 In 1931, the Clerics of St. Viator assumed charge of St. Patrick Parish, and for 25 years the Viatorians and Sisters of Loretto educated students at the school on Hickory Street in Kankakee.

 By the early 1950s, the school was bulging with more than 300 students and it was apparent that a new site was needed.
-Dorothy and Roy Hammes provided the funds to purchase property for the new school.
+Dorothy and Romy Hammes provided the funds to purchase property for the new school.
 No longer a parish school, the name was changed to St. Patrick Central, and served students from 16 parishes in the Kankakee area.

 In little more than 10 years, enrollment had once again outgrown the facility.
-The closing of St. Joseph Seminary would add to the student body, and in 1963, through the generosity of Mr. and Mrs. Roy Hammes, construction began on the rectangle addition to the circular building.
+The closing of St. Joseph Seminary would add to the student body, and in 1963, through the generosity of Mr. and Mrs. Romy Hammes, construction began on the rectangle addition to the circular building.
 In the 1964-65 school year, the new addition was opened, and the name changed to Bishop McNamara High School in honor of the first bishop of the Joliet diocese, who had been instrumental in the central school's development.